farvardin/binaural-synth/README.md

-# Binaural Synth
+# BIN-8 : Binaural Synth

 This [Pure Data](https://puredata.info/) sound generator is aimed at creating [Binaural Beats](https://en.wikipedia.org/wiki/Binaural_beats).

 A beat is an interference pattern between two sounds of slightly different frequencies, perceived as a periodic variation in volume whose rate is the difference of the two frequencies *(wikipedia)*.

-Some believe it might help focusing, or induce meditative states.
+Some believe it might help focusing, distract from outside noises, or induce meditative states.
 We won't discuss here the scientific validations or refutals.

 Binaural Beats are fun!
 They can create hypnotic drones or high frequencies madness!
 So let's create some with this simple synth.